Peter Dutton’s next test just around the corner – it could make or break him | The New Daily

 A difficult exit

-Mr Morrison had been remaining in Parliament in the face of condemnation to avoid causing a by-election in NSW before last month’s state election.
+Mr Morrison has remained in Parliament, in the face of condemnation, to avoid causing a by-election in NSW before last month’s state election.

-He would be only the second Australian prime minister to leave office without a parliamentary pension following reforms implemented under John Howard but unlike Malcolm Turnbull he is not independently wealthy.
+He would be only the second Australian prime minister to leave office without a parliamentary pension following reforms implemented under John Howard but unlike Mr Turnbull he is not independently wealthy.

 But he has also had difficulty securing a local job since damaging revelations about his cabinet emerged; unlike his predecessors, he will not receive a pension.